 What we do

 Sprint Bioscience is a pharmaceutical company focused on developing innovative drug candidates that can contribute to new treatments for cancer.
-The great need for new therapies for difficult-to-treat cancers brings great commercial potential.
-Using a fragment-based drug discovery approach, we develop drug programmes in a time- and resource-efficient manner that are licensed to global pharmaceutical companies during the preclinical phase.
-Sprint Bioscience has successfully entered into several global licence agreements with pharmaceutical companies.
-These companies allocate resources and further develop the programmes into finished drugs that can be brought to market and help patients who are in great need of new treatment options.
+The great need for new treatments for difficult-to-treat cancer brings great commercial potential.
+Using a fragment-based drug development approach, we develop drug programs in a time- and resource-efficient manner that are out-licensed to global pharmaceutical companies during the preclinical phase.
+Sprint Bioscience has successfully entered into several global license agreements with pharmaceutical companies.
+These companies resource and develop the programs further into finished drugs that can be brought to market and help patients who are in dire need of new treatment options.

-In the videos below, you can watch Sprint Biosciences' Chief Scientific Officer Martin Andersson give an insight into how we identify new starting points for our programmes, and Chief Business Officer Anne-Marie Wenthzel explain more about the business model and the process of finding the right partner for each programme.
+In the videos below, you can see Sprint Biosciences' Head of Research Martin Andersson give an insight into how we identify new starting points for our programs and Head of Business Development Anne-Marie Wenthzel tell you more about the business model and the process of finding the right partner for each individual program.

 Business model

-At Sprint Bioscience, we identify, launch and develop drug programmes and license them at the pre-clinical stage to the global pharmaceutical industry.
-This business model allows us to test the commercial viability of a programme at an early stage.
+At Sprint Bioscience, we identify, launch and operate drug development programs and out-license them at the preclinical stage to the global pharmaceutical industry.
+This business model allows us to test the commercial viability of a program at an early stage.

-When pre-clinical drug programmes are licensed to a customer, the licensing agreements typically include an up-front payment when the contract is signed, milestone payments when the programme achieves certain pre-defined milestones and royalties on the sale of the finished pharmaceutical product.
-The fact that the financing of the programme is taken over by the licensee when the contract is signed reduces our capital requirements.
-Sprint Bioscience often has a continued involvement in the preclinical development of the programme, a collaboration with the licensee that generates revenues in addition to the milestone payments included in the agreement.
+When pharmaceutical programs are licensed to a customer, the license agreements typically include an up-front payment when the contract is signed, milestone payments when the program achieves certain pre-defined milestones and royalties on the sale of finished pharmaceutical product.
+The fact that the financing of the program is taken over by the licensee when the contract is signed reduces the capital requirement from our side.
+Sprint Bioscience often has a continued involvement in the preclinical development of the program, a collaboration with the licensee that generates revenue in addition to the milestone payments included in the agreement.

 Licensing in the preclinical phase allows us to focus on building expertise in preclinical drug development.
-Once a programme has been licensed out and the work taken over by the licensee, new programmes can be started on an existing platform, allowing us to spread risk across a portfolio of different programmes rather than relying on a few.
+Once a program is licensed out and the work taken over by the licensee, new programs can be started on an existing platform, allowing us to spread risk across a portfolio of different programs rather than relying on a few.

-Sprint Bioscience aims to sign on average one licence agreement per year.
+Sprint Bioscience aims to sign on average one license agreement per year.
 To achieve this, new potential target proteins are continuously evaluated.
-The choice of focus area for new programmes is based on our in-house expertise in tumour metabolism and related areas, such as immuno-oncology and factors affecting the tumour microenvironment.
-As Sprint Bioscience's business model is to license out programmes prior to clinical trials, target proteins are selected that are covered by good scientific research with few competing drug programmes.
+The choice of focus area for new programs is set based on our internal expertise in tumor metabolism and related areas, such as immuno-oncology and factors affecting the tumor microenvironment.
+As Sprint Bioscience's business model is to license out programs prior to clinical trials, target proteins are selected that are covered by good scientific research with few competing drug programs.

-Sprint Bioscience has been focused on oncology and tumour metabolism from the start and today the focus is on the interface between metabolism/immuno-oncology/tumour microenvironment.
+Sprint Bioscience has from the start been focused on oncology and tumor metabolism and today the focus is on the interface between metabolism/immuno-oncology/tumor microenvironment.

 Identifying potential breakthrough cancer drugs early